eonu/eonu.github.io/topics/supervised-learning/linear-regression/notes.md

 	</div>
 	<br>
 	<p style="text-align:center;">
     <b>Figure 7</b>: Graphical depiction of the constraint placed on the minimization of the RSS cost function as a result of L2 regularization in a two-dimensional feature space.</br><em>This constraint is in place due to the fact that we now have to minimize a combined sum of the RSS and regularization term.
-To solve this minimization problem we must get as close to the minimum of the RSS contour, whilst still remaining in the constrained region imposed by the regularization term (the circle in this case).</em> (<a href="https://sebastianraschka.com/faq/docs/regularized-logistic-regression-performance.html">source</a>)
+To solve this minimization problem we must get as close to the minimum of the RSS contour, whilst still remaining in the constrained region imposed by the regularization term (the circle in this case, but n-sphere in general).</em> (<a href="https://sebastianraschka.com/faq/docs/regularized-logistic-regression-performance.html">source</a>)
 	</p>
 </div>

 ### $L_1$ and $L_2$ regularized least squares problems